ibm-cloud-docs/vpc/about-confidential-computing.md

 - Malware protections

    {{site.data.keyword.hpvs}} for VPC uses Secure Build to set up a verification process to ensure that only authorized code is running in an application.
-It deploys only container versions that are validated at deployment through explicit [digest or are signed](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_images) and may be pulled from a [private Container Registry with authentication](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_auths) only.
+It deploys only container versions that are validated at deployment through explicit [digest or are signed](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_images), and it can be pulled only from a [private Container Registry with authentication](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_auths).

 - Bring your own OCI image and use managed Container Runtime service

    Use any [open-container initiative (OCI)](https://opencontainers.org/){: external} image and gain the benefits of a confidential computing solution for extra levels of protection.
-Ensure through a [signed contract](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_sign), that only a given combination of your workload and environment is deployed.
+Ensure through a [signed contract](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_sign), that only a specific combination of your workload and environment is deployed.

 - Built on the Virtual Private Cloud (VPC) infrastructure for extra network security